scott-diprose/dtm-schema/README.md

-# dw-metadata
+# dp-metadata

-Object model implemented in dotnet core, for standardising the structure of metadata applicable to populating a data warehouse.
+Object model for standardising the structure of metadata applicable to data pipelines, implemented in dotnet core.
 The intention is to enable loose coupling between tools or components.
 Allowing for the construction of pipelines using compliant tools, without lock-in to a specific tool set.